 You are here

-Ho Chi Minh City is not exactly known for its vast green areas: Vietnam`s largest city with its 8 million inhabitants is actually the most densely populated region in the country.
-More and more empty slots and green zones are being converted to lucrative construction sites.
+Green areas are rare in Ho Chi Minh City: Vietnam's largest city with its 8 million inhabitants is actually the most densely populated region in the country.
+Empty slots and green zones are at risk to become lucrative construction sites.

 The green area of the park is continued throughout the lower levels through a greenwall at the entrance as well as high-growing plants to both sides of the openings to the street level.
 At the moment the project is viewed as a temporary solution to foster the development of the area and the re-activation of the square by using mostly simple means.